csongorb/growingstuff/process/onstage.md

 - Pippin comes up with some sort of process talk and just delivers that, maybe a shorter one and you and I have some conversation afterwards to activate it a bit more and fold into a talk with the audience

 Do we need to sound exciting?
 Could we be humiliated and nobody comes? :)

+## 2025-04-1 Pippin: Post-meeting

+Just want to plant a tiny flag here after our meeting this morning and including Zoewi's (in this exact moment I'm like... is that how I should write her name??) ideas.

+Seems like "Pippin does the classics" is a no, which I'm good with.

+Feels like Pippin and Csongor chat is good, especially if we can add another voice.

+And my immediate thought for a structure (please edit, riff) is something like:

+- Pippin talks about a design exercise in relation to some stuff he does.
+I'm thinking in the immediate term about one version of the "variations" idea as in PONGS, BREAKSOUT, SNAKISMS, SNAKISTS, etc. all capitalized, huh.
+The objective would be to have audience thinking about the relationship between ideas kind of taken from elsewhere (the dictionary, say) and the language of a game... and what happens when you push them together over and over again.
+- Audience does this work with a specific example.
+We pick a game form (something simple, maybe prechosen to make it easier) and we pick a means to get ideas from elsewhere (a dictionary, an encyclopedia, random youtube videos, whatever) and then people call out one line game designs or something.
+- Maybe we even pick a couple and explore them further down into a design process.
+Obviously we're not going to actually implement anything but we can think more seriously about the implications and fit to the game language and so on.
+- And then after we've done that stuff we have a conversation about design process?
+Maybe Csongor and unspecified guest are involve in this thing at every step?
+(Mostly wrote myself in to not assign work, but I think it could be more fun if it's an everybody thing?)

+There's something slightly unsatisfactory about this for me right now but I can't quite name it.
+Maybe a bit too chaotic.
+Not sure.
+Not sure.